• Skip to primary navigation

 baked cassava cake in a baking pan

-Pour the topping over the cassava and spread it, then bake for 15 to 20 minutes more:
+Pour the topping over the cassava and spread it, then bake in the middle racks for 15 to 20 minutes more:

 pouring the custard topping on top of the baked cassava cake

-Add grated cheese and cook for another 10 minutes:
+Add grated cheese or use a cheese grater to grate a block of your favorite cheese, and cook for another 10 minutes:

 adding grated cheese on top of the cassava cake with custard topping